 - A party lacked the capacity to consent to the marriage at the time the parties got married because of mental incapacity or because of the influence of alcohol or drugs.

-- A party lacked the physical capacity to consummate the marriage by sexual intercourse and the other party was unaware of this at the time of the marriage;
+- A party is unable to consummate the marriage and the other party did not know of this inability beforehand.

-- A party got married based on the other party’s fraudulent act or representation which went to the essence of the marriage;
+- There was a fraudulent representation that went to the essence of the marriage.

-- One or both parties entered the marriage as a joke or dare;
+- One or both parties entered into the marriage as a jest or dare.

 If you were married in Colorado, you can file for a Declaration of Invalidity of Marriage in Colorado in the district court in the county where you or the other party lives.
 If you were married outside of Colorado, one party must have resided in Colorado for 30 days prior to filing a Petition for Declaration of Invalidity of Marriage in Colorado.
 Both parties can file the Petition for Declaration of Invalidity of Marriage jointly, or if one party files a Petition, they will also need to have the other party served with a Summons and Petition and Case Information Sheet.